Automattic/jetpack/readme.txt

 **Bug fixes**

+* Publicize: improve synchronization of sharing settings with WordPress.com.
 * Search: fix fatal error when the Search Widget is enabled while the site is in Development Mode.
 * Shortcodes: update YouTube shortcode to support more video link formats.
 * WooCommerce Analytics: avoid Fatal Errors in some specific site setups.